 “UC Santa Cruz was a very, very fortuitous match of person and situation,” his father says.

 In 2013, Joshua was hit by a car and killed while riding his bike on Highway 1, and Ted Alper and his wife Marsha established a scholarship in Joshua’s name.
-When Marsha Alper died, it became the Marsha Alper and Joshua Alper Marines Scholarship.
+When Marsha Alper died, it became the Alper Family Scholarship Program in honor of Joshua Marc Alper.
 It is awarded to students in financial need who, as Joshua did, volunteer in the community.

 A house funds a scholarship